attack68/rateslib/docs/source/i_guide.rst

 Utilities
 ----------

-``rateslib`` could not function without some utility libraries.
+*Rateslib* could not function without some utility libraries.
 These are often referenced in other guides as they come up and can also be linked to from those sections.